Trokky/trokky/.changeset/studio-branding-enhancements.md

 1. Navigate to Studio Settings
 2. Configure Organization Name, Primary Color, Secondary Color, and Logo URL
 3. Save changes
-4. Branding will be applied to login and forgot password pages
+4. Branding will be applied throughout the entire Studio interface (login, forgot password, header, and all pages)

 ## Testing Done
 - ✅ Settings save successfully to PostgreSQL database